Lecturer in Acting & Drama

 “The Performing Arts industry is ever growing, and with so many universities and conservatoires generating hundreds of graduates every year, the game is getting tougher.
 My course has provided me with at least five days a week of training for the past two years, and I feel very prepared already.
 We are taught about how the industry works and the level of professionalism required to get through it healthily and with a thick skin.”

-How will I be taught on Acting for Contemporary & Devised Performance BA (Hons)?
+How will I be taught on Acting for Contemporary and Devised Performance BA (Hons)?

 All modules are predominantly studio-based and practical in nature.
 We aim to help you develop into strong and capable performers and performance-makers.
 You will be taught a wide range of skills that will prepare you personally and professionally for a career in the industry.
 You can expect to be working in one of our bespoke studio spaces for 30 hours per week as part of your training, and all our modules are taught by industry professionals with a wide range of skills and expertise, and who all have a long history of professional practice.